Self-Guided Tours in Australia

 Duration 6 days Destinations Adelaide, Barossa Valley, Auburn, Hahndorf, McLaren Vale Wine Region Age Range Ages 12+ Operator Tour de Vines From

-Duration 6 days Destinations Sydney, Blue Mountains, Hunter Valley, Port Stephens Age Range All Ages Welcome Operated in Only: German Operator DERTOUR From
+Duration 15 days Destinations Melbourne, Sydney, Blue Mountains, Hunter Valley, Port Macquarie, Byron Bay, Gold Coast, Cairns Age Range All Ages Welcome Operator Vio Travel From $5,217

 Queensland's outback stretches from Yarraman to Fernvale with detailed maps.
 Rest at Wivenhoe Motor Inn in Esk, visit restored railway stations, and savor pre-arranged meals while spotting local wildlife.